Language Enhancement Programme

 ||Language Learning Oasis (LLO) (OEM707)

-Each participant who has attended at least six out of seven sessions and has also submitted a short reflection on a book will earn
+Each participant who has attended at least four out of five sessions and has also submitted a short piece of writing on a book will earn

 Movie Adaptation Evening book list:

 - Aimless Love: New and Selected Poems by Billy Collins